Hitting

 “It Was Like He Was Possessed”

-Later, the cousin’s father called Sam’s mom, who couldn’t attend the event.
+Later, the friend’s mother called Sam’s mom, who couldn’t attend the event.

-“It was like steam was coming out of his head,” he said.
+“It was like steam was coming out of his head,” she said.
 “He had so much anger.
-I’ve never seen anything like it—it was like he was possessed.”
+I’ve never seen anything like it; it was like he was possessed.”

 Sam’s mom couldn’t make sense of it.
-Her son wasn’t violent.
-Why did he explode?
+His son wasn’t violent.
+Why did it escalate to such an extreme?

-Four days later, the truth came out: the day before Thanksgiving, Sam’s father had slapped him—hard.
-It was intense.
-Sam described the slap as “so hard it made me want to cry.”
+Four days later, the truth came out: the day before the party, Sam’s father had slapped him across the face.
+Sam described the slap “as hard that I wanted to cry.”

 Sam’s mom could now understand.
-Sam, not knowing where to put the pain and anger from the slap the day before, had done what many children do: he turned it outward onto his cousin.
+Sam, not knowing where to put the pain and anger from the slap the day before, had done what many children do: he turned it outward onto his friend’s brother.

-Hoping to protect her son, Sam’s mother called Child Protective Services.
+Trying to understand the legality of this occurrence, Sam’s mother called Child and Family Services.
 But she was told a slap, with an open hand, wasn’t enough to warrant an investigation.

 Sam’s pain was real.
 But the system said it wasn’t serious.
 And, like much of the research says, it results in more violent behavior.